PieterPenninckx/resource-management-in-rust/src/not-all-memory-needs-to-be-acquired.md

 having to do a system call -- which is rather 'expensive' -- for each and every small piece of memory that the application needs.

-Note that a garbage collector is not the same as a dynamic memory management library.
+The garbage collector works on top of the dynamic memory management library.
-A dynamic memory management library requires you to tell explicitly when you don't need a specific part of memory anymore.
+The garbage collector analyses both the stack and the heap to determine which memory on the heap is not needed anymore.
+When it finds unneeded memory on the heap, it asks the dynamic memory management library to release the unneeded memory.

 Acquiring memory access is called _memory allocation_ and releasing memory is called _freeing_.